electron/electron/docs/styleguide.md

 ## Titles

-Each page has only one `#`-level title on the top, following chapters in the same page must have `##`-level titles, and sub-chapters need to increase the number of `#` in the title according to its nesting depth.
+* Each page must have a single `#`-level title at the top.
+* Chapters in the same page must have `##`-level titles.
+* Sub-chapters need to increase the number of `#` in the title according to its nesting depth.

-For the page's title, all words must be capitalized, for other chapters, only the first word has to be capitalized.
+* All words in the page's title must be capitalized.
+* Only the first word of a chapter title must be capitalized.

 Using `Quick Start` as example: